Alex Stepney

 Alexander Cyril Stepney (born 18 September 1942) is an English former footballer who was Manchester United's goalkeeper when they became the first English club to win the European Cup.

+Stepney held the record for most appearances by a goalkeeper for Manchester United until May 2023, when he was surpassed by David de Gea.

 Early career

 Born in Mitcham, Surrey, Stepney had unsuccessful trials with Fulham and joined Tooting & Mitcham United.
 From there, he was spotted by Millwall, who signed him as an amateur in 1963, but quickly realised his potential and made him a professional within two months of his arrival.
 Stepney was ever-present for almost three seasons, making 158 appearances, only missing the last game of the 1965–66 season.
 During this period, he earned three England under-23 caps.

 In May 1966, Stepney joined Chelsea for £50,000.
 Manager Tommy Docherty initially intended to play Stepney and fellow goalkeeper Peter Bonetti in alternate weeks, but just three months later Stepney was sold to Manchester United for a record fee of £55,000, having made just one appearance for the club.
 With Harry Gregg's career virtually ended by injury, the Manchester United manager, Matt Busby, opted for Stepney after deciding that neither Pat Dunne nor the injury-prone David Gaskell was up to the job.
 Stepney made his debut for United later the same year against Manchester City at Old Trafford, and he kept a clean sheet as United won 1–0 through a first-half goal from Denis Law.